oyekanmiayo/dsa-all-langs/graph/README.md

         - If yes, return true
     * Return false if traversal is complete and vertex was not found
     ```

 3. **`addEdge(vertex1, vertex2)`**
+    ```
+    Pseudocode:
+    * Check if both vertices exist in the map as keyx
+        - If they don't exist, add them
+    * Add vertex1 as a neighbour to vertex2
+    * Add vertex2 as a neighbour to vertex1
+    ```
 4. **`hasEdge(vertex1, vertex2)`**
     ```
     Pseudocode: